 Projects that focus on biodiversity also tend to emphasize healthy communities, gender equality, and sustainable livelihoods.
 Studies show that when local people are invested in a forest’s success, it is much more likely to thrive in the long run.

 These are the kinds of forests we need to spur.

 At Terraformation, we’ve seen what happens when high-quality forests receive support early on.

 With an infusion of financing, technical support, and training, our projects and partners around the world have already been able to deliver astonishing results.
-In the past six months alone, they have planted 350,000 trees and plants of 184 different species, and created more than 400 sustainable jobs.
+In less than two years, they planted more than 445,000 trees and plants of 184 different species, creating more than 400 sustainable jobs in the process.

 We want to see more of this.

-We designed our forest accelerator with the goal of rapidly expanding the number of high-quality forest restoration projects — and increasing the world’s capacity for carbon capture.
+We designed our Seed to Carbon Forest Accelerator with the goal of rapidly expanding the number of high-quality forest restoration projects — and increasing the world’s capacity for carbon capture.

 We're thrilled to announce the first close of our $30M Series A. Here's what's next for Terraformation.